p-hzamora/FluentValidation/docs/advanced.md

 }
 ```

-This approach is useful if you always want to throw a specific custom exception type every time `ValidateAndThrow` is invoked.
+This approach is useful if you always want to throw a specific custom exception type every time `validate_and_throw` is invoked.

 As an alternative you could create your own extension method that calls `Validate` and then throws your own custom exception if there are validation errors.